nelsonn-dev/laravel-products-api/README.md

 docker compose up -d
 ```

+> [!WARNING]
+> Do not create an `.env` file beafore runnning the project,
+> it is already done by the startup preccess.
+But if you'd like so, run `php artisan key:generate` after

+> [!WARNING]
+> If the project does not run at first build by container unhealht problems, don't panic 😣, that must be because the db cointainer did not have the time to startup before it's healthcheck by docker compose, try to run `docker compose up` again and it should work.

 It's also possible to change some configutations using docker compose args:
 - `ENV` = Project enviroment, use `ENV=production` with you whant to run with laravel production mode.
 Default value is `local`
 - `API_PORT` = is the port where de API is exposed.
 Default value is `8016`